 This specific S55 AMG, located out of Newport Beach, CA is finished in the exceedingly rare combination of Alabaster White paint over Anthracite Nappa leather interior.
 The car is also well-optioned with Parktronic and Keyless-Go boxes ticked on the original window sticker.
 Ideally, the jack-hole covers should be repainted as they have discolored over time (surprisingly common for MB's of this era).
 On the bright side, they're all original and this S55 is accident free.

 But the key to this MBs heart is the nice maintenance efforts by the seller and previous owners.
 These cars can be worth "a billion or a bagel" in today's market depending on the prior owner's efforts and this example commands a price concomitant with its history.
 At an asking price of $21,000, this is certainly priced well into the top of the W220 S55 market for a car with 75,000 miles, but the rare color combination and strong maintenance history might be enough to get the seller his number of choice.

-The seller, @alpinecosomos on Instagram - who sent us this listing as a follower of @thembmarket - just wrapped brand new Michelin Pilot Sport 4S rubber on the wheels to follow the fresh 75k mile service, so the car is freshly prepped for a new Ishmael who needs to find and hook his (or her) own white whale.
+The seller, @imolazcp on Instagram - who sent us this listing as a reader of @theMBmarket - just wrapped brand new Michelin Pilot Sport 4S rubber on the wheels to follow the fresh 75k mile service, so the car is freshly prepped for a new Ishmael who needs to find and hook his (or her) own white whale.

 December 1st, 2020 update: The seller has notified us the car is now live on auction with Bring A Trailer.
 The full BaT listing along with the ability to bid can be found here.